The Partisans of Ali

 Feb 16, 2007 — America's aims in Iraq changed as the sectarian conflict between Shia and Sunni deepened.
 Now bringing stability to Iraq is the goal, while preventing Shiite Iran's emergence as a regional power.

-Feb 12, 2007 — Read short biographies of some of the major figures in our series about the split between Sunni and Shia Muslims.
+Feb 12, 2007 — Read short biographies of some of the major figures in our series about the split between Sunni and Shiite Muslims.

-Feb 12, 2007 — The division of Islam into Sunni and Shia branches goes far back in Muslim history to the aftermath of the death of the Prophet Muhammad.
+Feb 12, 2007 — The division of Islam into Sunni and Shiite branches goes far back in Muslim history to the aftermath of the death of the Prophet Muhammad.
 Read a chronology.

 Feb 9, 2007 — Sectarian violence in Iraq has broadened awareness of the split between Sunni and Shia Muslims, the thousand years of Shiite history and the sect's changing fortunes.